Multiple kernel learning for integrative consensus clustering of 'omic datasets: Methods

 \subsection{Cluster Of Clusters Analysis}

-\emph{Cluster Of Clusters Analysis} (COCA; \citealp{TCGA2012}) is an integrative clustering method that was first introduced in a breast cancer study by \citealp{TCGA2012} and quickly became a popular tool in cancer studies (see e.g. \citealp{Hoadley2014} and \citealp{Aure2017}).
-It is based on \emph{Consensus Clustering} (CC; \citealp{Monti2003}), an algorithm that was initially developed to assess the stability of the clusters obtained with any clustering algorithm.
+\emph{Cluster Of Clusters Analysis} (COCA; \citealp{TCGA2012}) is an integrative clustering method that was first introduced in a breast cancer study by \cite{TCGA2012} and quickly became a popular tool in cancer studies (see e.g. \citealp{Hoadley2014} and \citealp{Aure2017}).
+It makes use of \emph{Consensus Clustering} (CC; \citealp{Monti2003}), an algorithm that was originally developed to assess the stability of the clusters obtained with any clustering algorithm.